SophLewDev/bank-tech-test/README.md

 withdrawal.amount # => 1000.00
 ```

+## Edge cases

+If date is not string
+If amount if not integer
+If customer tries to withdraw money that’s more than what's in their current account
+If customer tries to addToAccount anything that’s not a Deposit or Withdrawal instance

 ### Implement the Behaviour

 I will no be following the test-driving process of red, green, refactor to implement the behaviour.